By Cradle & Tonic

 5. Lift your baby's bottom up by grabbing their ankles and lifting them off the diaper, then sweep the diaper off them moving it towards you

-6. Set the dirty diaper aside and wipe your baby with moist towelettes.
+6. Set the dirty nappy aside and wipe your baby with moist towelettes.
 Wipe girls front to back to avoid UTI's.

-7. Place the new diaper with the tabs on the back side of your baby
+7. Place the new nappy with the tabs on the back side of your baby

-8. Pull the front of the diaper between the baby's legs and fasten the tabs or cloth pin
+8. Pull the front of the nappy between the baby's legs and fasten the tabs or cloth pin

 9. Apply any nappy ointment your doctor has prescribed